5 Move-More Habits for 2020

-Whatever your goals, we’ve come up with a list of small habits that are a synch to incorporate into your daily routine.
-They’ll have you moving more and feeling great!
+Whatever your fitness goals, we’ve come up with a list of small habits that are a synch to incorporate into your daily routine.
+They’ll have you staying active and feeling great!

 - Move More: In addition to exercise, it’s important to move throughout the day.
 Doing this is easier than it sounds—simply take it one step at a time.
 By taking a flight of stairs you can burn around 10 calories versus only 1.5 waiting for the elevator.
 Set reminders to get up and stretch, visit a coworker’s desk rather than sending an email, or park your car far away for a few extra steps.